 We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or vulnerable adult.

-We have appointed Bill Saunders as our Church Safeguarding Officer (CSO) and Calvin Robinson as our Children’s Champion.
+We have appointed Bill Saunders as our Church Safeguarding Officer (CSO) and Hannah Mason as our Children’s Champion.

 07837 265 281 Bill Saunders (CSO)